 In the currently heated debate on climate, more and more political forces are calling on the leaders of industrialized countries to bring about social and economic change by banning “outdated” technologies and behaviors.
 The procedure, as simple and effective as it looks, has its pitfalls: If it is rigorously implemented, there’s a risk of political turmoil and protest.
 In times when large parts of the populations of western welfare states are already complaining about too much bullying, paternalism, and financial burdens, oil is poured onto the fire.
 Even if it comes to “friendlier” versions of top-down-directing human behavior – such as “paternalistic nudging” – the outcomes are, as law professor Anne van Aaken explains, mixed when it comes to effectiveness.

-4. Ok, but when it comes to electric vehicles, for example: How about the CO2 emissions impact of the industries behind battery-powered cars?
+4. But when it comes to electric vehicles, for example, what’s the CO2 emissions impact within the industries behind battery-powered cars?

 Well, there is currently no reliable way to assess the environmental life cycle impacts of electric versus conventional vehicles.
-What the International Council on Clean Transportation knows, though: A typical European electric vehicle produces about half of the greenhouse gases that a conventional car produces during its first 150,000 kilometers of use.
+However, the International Council on Clean Transportation reports that a typical European electric vehicle produces about half of the greenhouse gases that a conventional car produces during its first 150,000 kilometers of use.
 Factoring in driving conditions, such a car would “pay back” its manufacturing emissions in about two years.
-But: Most car batteries used in Europe are produced in South Korea and Japan – at plants where 25-40% of electricity is generated from coal.
+But most car batteries used in Europe are produced in South Korea and Japan – at plants where 25-40% of electricity is generated from coal.
 So, greener electrical grids are crucial for the effort to maximize electric vehicle life cycle emissions – and they will happen.
 More good news?
 Future lithium-ion batteries will undoubtedly be larger and less carbon-intensive.